Emergency Closure Information For Pupils and Parents (September 2018)

 Emergency Accommodation Arrangements: Parents should ensure that their children have clear instructions about where to go in the event of the school being closed.
 We will always ask all pupils before they are dismissed whether they have a place of safety to go to, but will assume that their answer is based upon arrangements which you have made with friends, neighbours etc. If there is a lengthy journey from a farm road end, for example, you should consider giving specific instructions to your child to cover all possible scenarios.

 Partial Closure: The school might open on a partial basis, rather than close completely.
-This might involve a 10.00 am start if it is anticipated that transport difficulties will lessen as the morning goes on.
-Every effort will be made to communicate with parents by radio, text message, e-mail and the school phone system.
+This might involve a 10am start if it is anticipated that transport difficulties will lessen as the morning goes on.
+Every effort will be made to communicate with parents by radio, Facebook, Twitter and the school phone system.

 Telephone Contacts: Wherever possible, we will try to telephone parents of pupils who have unusual or difficult journeys.
 However, the phone lines must also be used to keep in contact with the Police, the bus and taxi companies and other essential services.
 Please be patient and understanding.
 You can be assured that we will be making judgements based entirely upon the safety of your children.